NewsLocal News

 giving machine charities

-The operation has grown tremendously since starting with one Giving Machine location in 2017.
-This year, Tulsa will be one of 106 locations to host these machines.
+The operation started with one Giving Machine in 2017.
+Now, Tulsa is one of 106 locations to host these machines.

-For instance, people can buy a set of fresh produce for the group Broken Arrow Neighbors to give to area seniors, baby bottles to Emergency Infant Services, or even a goat for someone on the other side of the world.
+People can buy a set of fresh produce for Broken Arrow Neighbors to give to area seniors, baby bottles to Emergency Infant Services, or even a goat for someone on the other side of the world.

-100% of what a person gives will go to the charity they choose.
+100% of a person's gifts go to the chosen charity.

 “We all have the best of intentions during the holidays, and then we get to the end of the month, and we're like, we didn't do anything,” said Grass.
 “And so, it's a way for people to go donate to a local charity, to know that the item that they purchase goes right to the charity.”

-But how will people know their donations actually get to those in need?
+How do people know their donations get to those in need?

 “At the end of this campaign, at the end of December, they [the charities] will get an accounting of those items,” he explained.
 “So, they'll know that this number of items were purchased, and here are the donations.
 And then, they've committed to purchase those exact items.”